 In short, this combination of rigid, geometric shapes with strange, exotic objects is what characterizes Art Deco.
 It had a huge impact on every type of design from architecture and furniture to fashion and jewelry.

-Where to Find Vintage Art Deco mirrors
+Where to Find Vintage Art Deco Wall Mirrors

 Furniture from 80 years ago is hard to come by, regardless of the style.
 Put another way, finding vintage Art Deco furniture can be tough because of how rare it is.

 What’s more, price can be prohibitive.
 Vintage pieces that have survived were typically commissioned pieces to being with.
 In other words, someone decided to start taking care of the furniture from the moment it was created.
 As you can imagine, these pieces tend to be expensive

 The downside is that you will pay top dollar for any piece you buy, as the furniture will require expensive shipping and maintenance.